julien6/CybMASDE/wiki/docs/glossary.md

 ### MkDocs

-_MkDocs_ is a static site generator used for the documentation (https://www.mkdocs.org/).
+A static site generator used for the documentation: [mkdocs](https://www.mkdocs.org/).

 ### GitHub Actions